norbyyt1300/justiceofsigmar/README.md

 Open `http://localhost:8000/`.

+Or access the current version of this project online here: https://norbyyt1300.github.io/justiceofsigmar/

 ## Source of battleplan geometry

 The battleplan geometry in `data/battleplans.json` was rebuilt from the supplied General's Handbook 2026–27 PDF, especially the Battleplan Maps section and the individual battleplan map pages.
 The app does **not** use the PDF artwork as a background image.